guevaran/vscode-auto-open-files/README.md

   - `"beside-left"`: Forces opening to the left of the current editor
   - `"beside-right"`: Forces opening to the right of the current editor
   - `"active"`: Opens in the current editor group
+- `hasOppositeRule`: When true the extension will close the current file if it's in column 1.
+This is useful for bidirectional rules to prevent circular opening.

 ## Examples